Trinity College, Kandy: World War I

-Trinity College and three other English missionary schools, namely S. Thomas' College, Mount Lavinia, Kingswood College, Kandy, and Royal College, Colombo, had students who served in the first world war.
+Trinity College and two other English missionary schools, namely S. Thomas' College, Mount Lavinia and Kingswood College, Kandy, and the state school Royal College, Colombo, had students who served in the First World War.
 Among the Trinitians, Aelian Perera was awarded a commission with the Durham Light Infantry and J. W. S. Bartholomeusz received the Croix de Guerre of the first class for his valour.

 The World War I memorial of a German machine gun stands overlooking the quadrangle in front of the Alison house.
 The memorial is based on traditional Sri Lankan architecture and was unveiled on behalf of King George V on 16 October 1919 by Sir William Henry Manning, the Governor of Ceylon.
 The memorial commemorates the service of 65 former students and staff from Trinity, including principal, Rev. A. G. Fraser, who fought in the First World War.

 The Governor in his commendatory tribute stated:

-“To me, Trinity College has a record and a Roll of Honour of which it may be justly proud.
-I find that 65 masters, men and boys gave their services overseas during the war and of these 65, there were no fewer than 33 casualties – 13 killed, 18 wounded, and two taken prisoner by the Germans.
-Now that is 50% of the number that proceeded to the battlefront.
-It is a record, I repeat again of which Trinity College may well be proud of – a record, I am sure you will agree with me, which any battalion, any regiment, any unit of His Majesty’s service would be proud of.”

 The centre of the memorial is a Maschinengewehr 08, which was captured from an enemy encampment.
 The machine gun was the first noteworthy war trophy gifted by the King to Ceylon.
 Trinity was the first school outside the United Kingdom to be so honoured.

-Principals of Trinity
+Principals

 School song and hymn

 The school song, "The Best School of All", was adapted from a poem composed by Sir Henry Newbolt in 1889 as a song for Old Boys of Clifton College in Bristol - his alma mater.
 The tune of the school song was composed by Lawrence Arthur Adamson, headmaster of Wesley College, Melbourne in 1907.

-The words of the school hymn were composed by Walter Stanley Senior and are sung to the hymn tune, "Bishopgarth".
+The words of the school hymn were composed by Walter Stanley Senior and is sung to the hymn tune, "Bishopgarth" composed by Arthur Sullivan for the Golden Jubilee of Queen Victoria.
 Senior was the vice-principal at the college for ten years (1906–1916), he also deputised as acting principal for a short period in the absence of Alexander Fraser.